curiosity81/T-1000/README.md

 This script must be run via sudo.
 After installation of the system, the script computes the hash of the unaltered system.
 The resulting hash is saved in the encrypted home-folder and can later on be checked against the current hash sum of the constant system directories.
-For this approach, it make sense to install Raspbian-Lite instead of Raspbian due to smaller size (around 350 MB vs 1.8 GB of the zip file).
+For this approach, it makes sense to install Raspbian-lite instead of Raspbian due to smaller size (around 350 MB vs 1.8 GB of the zip file).
-Computing the hash sum (one can also use sha256sum or sha512sum) takes around 80 seconds on a fresh installed Raspbian-Lite system.
+Computing the hash sum (one can also use sha256sum or sha512sum) takes around 80 seconds on a fresh installed Raspbian-lite system.

 ### Case
 Download the 3D-model for the case [here](https://www.thingiverse.com/thing:1436545).